When every pair is too large

 20122017

-(I went 5 years without replacing my glasses.
-I couldn’t find anything I liked!
-I bet many of you can relate.)
+(I went 5 years without replacing my glasses because I couldn’t find anything I liked!)

-I used to prefer plastic because I thought metal frames were boring.
+I used to prefer acetate frames because I thought metal frames were boring.
 Then, I discovered there are plenty of stylish, colorful frames in metal.
 And because they can be made thinner, they are very flattering on small faces.

 If you are like me, you may have found that thick frames overwhelm your face.